tomatolog/manticore/docs/6_extending_sphinx/sphinx_udfs_user_defined_functions.rst

 of Sphinx source code.

 Within your UDF, you <b>must</b> implement and export only a couple functions, literally.
-First, for UDF interface version control, you
+F.html, for UDF interface version control, you
 <b>must</b> define a function ``int LIBRARYNAME_ver()``, where
 LIBRARYNAME is the name of your library file, and you must return ``SPH_UDF_VERSION`` (a value defined in ``sphinxudf.h``) from it.
 Here's